Manchester: Higher education

 Manchester Metropolitan University was formed as Manchester Polytechnic on the merger of three colleges in 1970.
 It gained university status in 1992, and in the same year absorbed Crewe and Alsager College of Higher Education in South Cheshire.
 The Cheshire campus permanently closed in 2019.
 The University of Law, the largest provider of vocation legal training in Europe, has a campus in the city.
-The three universities are grouped around Oxford Road on the southern side of the city centre, which forms Europe's largest urban higher-education precinct.
-Together they have a combined population of over 80,000 students as of 2022.

 Sport

 The Etihad Stadium is home to Premier League club Manchester City F.C. and host stadium for the 2002 Commonwealth Games.

 Two Premier League football clubs bear the city's name – Manchester City and Manchester United.
 Manchester City's home is the City of Manchester Stadium in east Manchester, built for the 2002 Commonwealth Games and then reconfigured as a football ground in 2003.
 Manchester United, despite originating in Manchester, have been based in the neighbouring borough of Trafford since 1910.
 Their stadium Old Trafford is adjacent to Lancashire County Cricket Club ground, also called Old Trafford.
 The cricket club has strong association with Manchester due to proximity to the city and Manchester historically being part of Lancashire.

 Sporting facilities built for the 2002 Commonwealth Games include the City of Manchester Stadium, National Squash Centre and Manchester Aquatics Centre.
 Manchester has competed twice to host the Olympic Games, beaten by Atlanta for 1996 and Sydney for 2000.
 The National Cycling Centre includes a velodrome, BMX Arena and Mountainbike trials, and is the home of British Cycling, UCI ProTeam Team Sky and Sky Track Cycling.
 The Manchester Velodrome, built as a part of the bid for the 2000 games, has become a catalyst for British success in cycling.

 The velodrome hosted the UCI Track Cycling World Championships for a record third time in 2008.
 The National Indoor BMX Arena (2,000 capacity) adjacent to the velodrome opened in 2011.
 The Manchester Arena hosted the FINA World Swimming Championships in 2008.
 Manchester hosted the 2008 World Squash Championships, the 2010 World Lacrosse Championship, the 2013 Ashes series, the 2013 Rugby League World Cup, the 2015 Rugby World Cup, the 2019 Ashes series, and the 2019 Cricket World Cup.